Overall conditions

 Physical security

-In many facilities, spatial confinement and lack of privacy led to a lack of security, particularly for women and children.[60]
-To counter this problem, most Federal States have developed violence protection concepts in recent years.[61]
-Additionally, the Federal Ministry for Family, Seniors, Women and Youth introduced in 2019 a monitoring and evaluating programme which serves to develop common standards for violence protection concepts.[62]
-Despite the introduced violence protection concepts, protection seekers continue to report violent and/or racial harassment from security personnel.
-Refugee Councils from several Federal states therefore call for a more effective implementation of the protection programmes, minimum standards for health care especially for vulnerable groups and the abandonment of big collective accommodation centres.[63]
+In many accommodation facilities, spatial confinement and lack of privacy led to a lack of security, particularly for women and children.[59]
+To counter this problem, most Federal States have developed violence protection concepts in recent years.[60]
+Additionally, the Federal Ministry for Family, Seniors, Women and Youth introduced in 2019 a monitoring and evaluating programme which serves to develop common standards for violence protection concepts.[61]
+Despite the introduced violence protection concepts, protection applicants continue to report violent and/or racial harassment from security personnel.
+Refugee Councils from several Federal States therefore call for a more effective implementation of the protection programmes, minimum standards for health care especially for vulnerable groups and the abandonment of big collective accommodation centres.[62]

 Fences are used around premises, particularly for large-scale centres, former industrial buildings or former army barracks.

-In some facilities asylum seekers have to report to staff upon leaving and upon return.
+In some facilities asylum applicants have to report to staff upon leaving and upon return.
 Visitors have to report to staff and there are only limited visiting hours.
-In some cases, no overnight stays are allowed for visitors, even for spouses.[64]
+In some cases, no overnight stays are allowed for visitors, even for spouses.[63]

 Duration of stay